- Meet the Regents

-Recommendations of candidates for degrees in course shall be made by the governing bodies of the appropriate schools or colleges and forwarded to the Board of Regents.
-No student shall be recommended for a degree in course until all of the student's requirements for the degree have been met, nor shall the student be recommended if the governing body of the school or college in which the student is enrolled is notified that there are fees or other matured obligations to the university remaining unpaid.
+Recommendations of candidates for degrees in course will be made by the governing bodies of the appropriate schools or colleges and approved by the Board of Regents.
+No student will be recommended for a degree in course until all of the student's requirements for the degree have been met.

-Degrees in course shall be awarded at Commencement and at such other times as prescribed by the Board of Regents.
+Degrees in course will be awarded at commencement and at such other times as prescribed by the Board of Regents.

 Recommendations for honorary degrees shall be made by an Honorary Degrees Committee, which shall be constituted as follows: